Subject Leader – PE

 - Net Games

 - Team Games

 - Health Related Fitness (Years 8 & 9)

 - Outdoor and Adventurous Activities (Year 9)

 To encourage our ethos of lifelong participation, students study a variety of activities in Yrs10 &11.
 Some are to study greater depth of previously learnt activities and others are to experience new activities.
 There is some degree of liaison between staff and students as to the activities that are covered in order to reach the requirements of each group.

 Examples of activities included could be:

 - Fitness suite

-Students are given regular verbal feedback during lessons and in addition peer assessment is widely used in dance and gymnastics.
-Written targets are set by the teacher termly and recorded in the student planner.
+Students are given regular verbal feedback during lessons and in addition peer assessment is widely used in all activities.